Causal Learning via Manifold Regularization: Methods

-be a matrix corresponding to a classification function $f : \mathcal{S} \rightarrow \mathbb{R}^2$ evaluated at the $m$ variable pairs $K$, with the superscripts indicating correspondence with the labelled and unlabelled pairs.
-We would like to an estimate $\bf{f}$ to agree with the known labels $\mathbf{y}^L$ and also to take account of the manifold structure encoded in $\mathbf{L}$.
-Following \cite{Belkin2006} we consider an objective function
+be a vector corresponding to a classification function $f : \mathcal{X} \rightarrow \mathbb{R}$ evaluated at the $m$ variable pairs $\mathcal{K}$, with the superscripts indicating correspondence with the labelled and unlabelled pairs.
+Intuitively, we want the sign of $\bf{f}$ to agree with the known labels $\mathbf{y}^{\mathcal{L}}$ and also to take account of the manifold structure encoded in $\mathbf{L}$.